hrathnapala/Todo-Task/README.md

 ## Backend

 ### Overview
-The backend of the Todo application is built using **Spring Boot**.
-It serves as a RESTful API for managing tasks.
-The backend is connected to a **MySQL** database, where tasks are stored.
-The backend also includes a **TaskController** class that provides endpoints to create, retrieve, mark, and delete tasks.
+The backend is built with **Spring Boot** and uses **MySQL** as the database.
+It exposes RESTful APIs for task management and connects to the database using JPA.

-### Getting Started
+### Backend Getting Started

 1. **Clone the Repository**:
     ```bash